Skip to main content

 McKaela Taylor / Unsplash

-Even though landlines are hardly common in family homes anymore, and it’s likely you have your cell phone with you at most times, it’s still not out of the ordinary for a child to see your phone vibrating on the kitchen table and simply pick it up without even telling you someone’s calling.
+Even though landlines are hardly common in family homes anymore, and you likely have your cell phone with you at most times, it’s still not out of the ordinary for a child to see your phone vibrating on the kitchen table and simply pick it up without even telling you someone’s calling.

 While you might not care for this behavior, you can still teach them proper phone etiquette, such as answering with, “Hello, [last name] residence,” and then asking, “May I ask who is calling?”